Tenda-M/risistor-colour-code/README.md

 Website Title: Next to  the logo, the title "Resistor Colour Code Calculator" that is prominently displayed.
 This title clearly describes the purpose of the website and reinforces its functionality.

 #### Instruction Button:
-A button labeled "Instructions" (id="popupTrigger") is placed near the header area.
+A button labeled "Instructions is placed near the header area.

 This button, when clicked, triggers a popup that provides users with a guide on how to use the resistor colour code calculator effectively.